 Lesson Plans Posted In Google Apps For Education

 A collection of lesson plans written by Google Certified Teachers and Google Certified Trainers:

 Chrome Device Management For GAFE

 Chromebook Inventory: Have you seen Andrew Stillman's Add-On for GAFE domains?
 For use with Chrome device management console licenses.
-For super-admins to export and bulk update key metadara and organization units.
+Super-admins can export and bulk update key metadata and organization units.

 Migration Of Older Spreadsheets To New Version Of Sheets

 January 30, 2015: Google announced that it will formally start migrating older spreadsheets to the new version of Google Sheets.
 Older versions are spreadsheets created prior to December 2013.